 Christopher López (b.1984), a Puerto Rican Lens-Based Artist, Educator, and Public Historian was born in The Bronx and was raised between New York and New Jersey.
 He has been working as a visual artist since 2005.
-To date, many of his works have been based on historical figures and events on the island of Puerto Rico.
-Often exploring diminishing histories, his photographs aim to reconcile the past as to confront the conditions and complexities surrounding identity and place existing within Puerto Rican people in our present day.
-His work was most notably featured in the exhibition, “Caribbean; Crossroads of the World” which spanned three museums in New York City and showcased over a hundred years of Caribbean art from the region's most prominent artists.
+To date, many of his works have centered historical figures and cultural events across the archipelago of Puerto Rico.
+Often exploring obscure and diminishing histories, his photographs reckon with the past as a means to confront the complex conditions underlying contemporary forms of identity and place existing for Puerto Rican peoples in our present day.
+His work was most notably featured in the exhibition, Caribbean; Crossroads of the World, which spanned three museums in New York City showcasing over a hundred years of Caribbean art from the region's most prominent artists.

 As an Educator, Christopher has developed and piloted programs for the Aperture Foundation in New York City as well as developed curriculum and facilitated youth art intensives for The Center for Urban Pedagogy City Studies program at the International Community High School in The South Bronx.